ayushshrivastv/Droploop/docs/ARCHITECTURE.md

    - Formal verification of critical contract functions

 3. **Performance Optimization**
-   - Benchmarking and optimization of token minting operations
+   - Benchmarking and optimization of compressed token operations
-   - Caching strategies for frequently accessed data
+   - Caching strategies for frequently accessed referral data
    - Gas optimization for all on-chain operations

 ### Feature Expansion

-1. **Advanced Token Functionality**
+1. **Advanced Referral Functionality**
-   - Tiered token systems for different attendee categories
+   - Multi-level referral tracking for network marketing models
-   - Time-locked tokens that activate at specific event milestones
+   - Time-limited referral campaigns with automatic expiration
-   - Token upgradeability for returning attendees
+   - Customizable reward distribution for different user segments

 2. **Integration Ecosystem**
-   - API endpoints for third-party event management platforms
+   - API endpoints for third-party marketing platforms
-   - Webhook support for real-time notifications
+   - Webhook support for real-time referral notifications
-   - SDK for developers to build on top of the cToken infrastructure
+   - SDK for developers to build on top of the Droploop infrastructure

-3. **Community Governance**
+3. **Community and Business Tools**
-   - Decentralized governance for protocol upgrades
+   - Dashboard for businesses to track referral performance
-   - Community-driven feature prioritization
+   - A/B testing tools for optimizing referral campaigns
-   - Open-source contribution framework
+   - Template library for quick referral program deployment

-These enhancements will further strengthen the platform's security, reliability, and scalability while maintaining the intuitive user experience that makes the current implementation accessible to both event organizers and attendees.
+These enhancements will further strengthen the platform's security, reliability, and scalability while maintaining the intuitive user experience that makes Droploop accessible to both businesses and users in the referral ecosystem.